moxious/covid19-graph/README.md

 ./import-all.sh
 ```

-This is a fast moving situation, so make sure to check the dates in import-all of the list of dates that
+This is a fast moving situation.
-you want to import.

 I've pointed this at a forked copy of the JHU data so that it can't go missing,
 but this necessitates keeping the fork in sync.

+See "files-to-load.list" for a list of dated report files that will be loaded.
+This must
+be maintained to some extent as new data comes in.